hustle2live/hustle2live/README.md

 ### Hello there👋, and welcome to my page!

 #### About me:
-  -  🌱 I’m currently learning Full-Stack development
+  -  🌱 I’m currently learning OOP Design Patterns
-  -  👨‍💻 I’m currently working on a project with 🤖 Telegram_bot api's
+  -  👨‍💻 I’m currently working on React, Typescript, Next.js applications and web-pages 🚀🖥

 ###### &nbsp;